What types of ISSUES, CONCERNS or CHALLENGES does counselling help with?

 We also offer parent play sessions which enables parents and young people to have time together to reconnect, encourage positive play and improves social-emotional development this can reduce disruptive behaviours.

 Many young people may be struggling with how they feel.
 They are having problems with friends, family or school, they may be anxious, depressed, angry or scared and need to talk to someone, but find it difficult to talk to people they know.
 We can help them talk things through, support them without making them feel judged, and in confidence (unless they disclose that their personal safety is at risk).

 It might not always feel like it, but parents have a major influence on childrens’ beliefs, attitudes and behaviour.
 So, parents have a huge role to play in helping create positive outcomes for their children.

-When your child is seeing me they may want to talk about what we did in the session.
+When your child is seeing a counsellor, they may want to talk about what they did in the session.
 It would really help the process if you were able to listen to what they had to say.
 This will only strengthen the relationship between you.

 What counselling methods will be used?

 We use a range of approaches including: